[ SDF Public Access UNIX System .. Est. 1987 ]

 First, you must be MetaARPA to use git.

-Second, the git pkg installs most binaries you need in /usr/pkg/libexec/git-core.
+Second, it may be necessary to update your $PATH on the main cluster to include git.
+The git pkg installs most binaries you need in /usr/pkg/libexec/git-core.
 This needs to be in your PATH.
-The easiest solution is to edit ~/.bash_profile and ~/.bashrc to read:
+The easiest solution is to include the following in your ~/.profile:

 export PATH=/usr/pkg/libexec/git-core/:${PATH}